 When You Change Your Mind About Implants

 Everyone knows that it’s a woman’s prerogative to change her mind.
 If you’ve begun to have second thoughts about your implants, the solution may be breast revision.
-Below, trusted Albany plastic surgeon Dr. Bruce Barach reviews some of the many choices you have when changing your mind means changing the contours of your profile.
+Below, trusted Albany plastic surgeon Dr. Sanjiv Kayastha reviews some of the many choices you have when changing your mind means changing the contours of your profile.

 Removing or Replacing Implants

 Breast revision is a popular choice for women who decide that, for whatever reason, implants were no longer desired.

 When implants are removed, the space that held the implant must sometimes be addressed to restore a pleasing shape.This might involve a procedure similar to breast lift.
 The skill of your surgeon is especially important in cases in which large implants are removed: The skin may have a stretched look, and the breasts may appear to sag or have a deflated appearance.
 Efficient tightening of the skin and precise placement of tissue to refill the area are critical to ensuring your satisfaction with the final result.